How to cancel your life insurance policy

 A sample life insurance cancellation letter

-Check your provider’s website too — some may have a way to submit notice online.
+Check your provider’s website, too, since some insurers offer a way to submit your notice online.

 Call your life insurance provider